 I’ve thrown together a quick mockup of a holonomic indoor rover using an F450 base plate, some CF tubes, a bunch of micro DC motors and my NAVIO2 setup, with a TL-WN722 wireless card.

-I’ve used the Fingertech Mecanum wheels, but I was quite disappointed at their design and build quality; long story short, I had to spend some time with the Dremel grinding to get them to an acceptable shape, and they still don’t run very smooth.
+I’ve used the Fingertech Mecanum wheels, but I was quite disappointed at their design and build quality.
+No, sorry; in fact I’m stunned by the horrible quality of these mecanum wheels!
+Basically, instead of the rubber tread touching the ground, most of the time the aluminum plates are grinding against the floor, leaving marks all over the place and to my hearing as well.
+Long story short, I had to spend some time with the Dremel grinding to get them to an acceptable shape, and they still don’t run very smooth.
 Well, food for thought for a future upgrade.

 I’m using my own (basic) control routine in Python, interfacing RC input to PWM output, with the help of the examples offered by EMLID and a bit of basic math to assign rotational velocities to each of the four wheels, so as to achieve the desired movement.
 The rover runs quite smooth, but it could be made better by tapping into the gyro and accelerometer, to give it a truly locked-in heading.